NSchock/nschock.github.io/index.markdown

 ## About

-I am a fifth year graduate student in mathematics at the [University of Georgia](https://math.uga.edu) in Athens, GA.
+I am a postdoc (Research Assistant Professor) in the mathematics department at [UIC](https://mscs.uic.edu).
+I received my Ph.D. at the [University of Georgia](https://math.uga.edu) in 2022, under the direction of [Valery Alexeev](http://alpha.math.uga.edu/~valery/).
 Previously I was an undergraduate at [Cal Poly](https://math.calpoly.edu) in San Luis Obispo, CA.

 Here is my [CV](https://www.dropbox.com/s/s9q2d4r7uygy3q9/cv.pdf?dl=0).

 ## Research

 I am interested in algebraic geometry and tropical geometry.
 My research focuses in particular on intersection theory and birational geometry of moduli spaces of higher-dimensional varieties, and the use of tropical geometry in the study of such moduli spaces.
-My advisor is [Valery Alexeev](http://alpha.math.uga.edu/~valery/).

 ### Papers